ByAUJay

 Model:

-- Zero-Knowledge Rollups: cryptographically proven correctness
+- Zero-Knowledge Rollups: backed by cryptographic proof of correctness

 Risks:

-- Fraud proof delays in optimistic rollups
+- Potential delays in fraud proof processes with optimistic rollups

 Best Practices: